 |Streaming service||PS3||Xbox 360||Wii/Wii U||PS4||Xbox One|

 It's important to note though that you may have to pay an extra subscription to access these services.
-For example, if you've an Xbox 360, you'll need the Xbox Live Gold membership, costs £34.47/year, to use online Xbox services including gaming and streaming.
+For example, if you've an Xbox 360, you'll need the Xbox Live Gold membership, which costs £34.47/year, to use online Xbox services including gaming and streaming.

 Combining this extra cost with a subscription service such as Now TV will mean your overall cost is higher.
 So watching via your console may not necessarily be the best route for you, unless you're already paying for these subscriptions for your online gaming.